Mithan Jamshed Lam: Biography

 Mithan Jamshed Lam, née Mithan Ardeshir Tata, was born on 2 March 1898 in the western Indian state of Maharashtra, in a Parsi Zoroastrian family, to Ardeshir Tata, a textile mill employee and Herabai Tata, a women's rights activist.
 Her childhood and early education were at Phulgaon, in Pune district, where her father was working at a local textile mill, but later, she moved to Ahmedabad when her father shifted his job to that place.
-Soon, she came to Mumbai, where she joined Frere Fletcher School (present-day J.B.
+Soon, she came to Bombay, where she joined Frere Fletcher School (present-day J.B.
 Petit High School for Girls) to complete her school education.
-Her graduate studies were at Elphinstone College, Mumbai and she secured her degree in economics with honours, winning the Cobden Club Medal, for standing first in Economics.
+Her graduate studies were at Elphinstone College, Bombay and she secured her degree in economics with honours, winning the Cobden Club Medal, for standing first in Economics.
 It was during this time, she accompanied her mother to London for appearing before the Southborough Franchise Committee, headed by Francis Hopwood, 1st Baron Southborough.
 During the visit, she also had opportunity to discuss the topic of Woman suffrage in India with the members of the House of Commons.
 Deciding to stay in England, she joined London School of Economics to successfully complete her master's degree, simultaneously studying law to qualify as a Barrister-at-Law of Lincoln's Inn in 1919, becoming one of the first woman barristers and the first Indian woman barrister.
 Her stay in England also gave her opportunities to get associated with notable Indian woman leaders such as Sarojini Naidu and Annie Besant, who were also there in the country to advocate for woman suffrage in India.
 She visited Scotland, along with these leaders, and also addressed the House of Commons.
 The efforts were reported to have assisted in getting the suffrage to Indian women.

-On her return to India in 1923, Lam joined Mumbai High Court as the first woman lawyer in its history, and started practice as an associate of Bhulabhai Desai, a leading lawyer and a freedom activist.
+On her return to India in 1923, Lam joined Bombay High Court as the first woman lawyer in its history, and started practice as an associate of Bhulabhai Desai, a leading lawyer and a freedom activist.
 After three years of practice, she was appointed as a Justice of the Peace and executive magistrate as well as a member of the committee on Parsi Marriage Act of 1865, which helped her to contribute to the amendment of the act that came to be known as the Parsi Marriage and Divorce Act of 1936.
-In 1947, she was appointed as the Sheriff of Mumbai, first woman to hold the post.
+In 1947, she was appointed as the Sheriff of Bombay, first woman to hold the post.
 She was also involved in the activities of the All India Women's Conference (AIWC) and served as its president for the term 1961–62.
 She was the editor of Sthri Dharma, the official journal of AIWC for five years and served as the appointed member of the organization for United Nations Affairs.
 She was also active with the National Council of Indian Women, founded two years prior to AIWC, in 1925, and was a member of its legislative, labour and press committees.